 - Nolle Prosequi (Nolle Pros, or Not Prosecute) – immediate expungement

-- Guilty – Except for a few nuisance crimes, you are not eligible for expungement
+- Guilty – Except for a few nuisance crimes, you are not eligible for an expungement in Maryland

 - PBJ – After probation is done, in certain circumstances